UfukTanriverdi8/MovieGPT/README.md

 The overview of the movie named 'Year Of Three' is:
 A crippled, eccentric, prudish joke movie, which Persia and Ernestria call families certain stays with the daughter on a trip with his friends, and Dimitri, Stefan, is assigned to a gardener shop in the law.
 Sweaty man's life is shattle, surrounded by the laws of his agreement with a climactic eye.
 And with everyone, gladiator rules?

-These are the some of the interesting ones.
+These are some of the interesting ones.
 There's a lot of hallucinations too.
 I added the outputs to the outputs folder.

 ## Command Line Arguments